-- 2.1 To measure the impact of the Annual Human Rights Campaign effectively, it shall include the Annual Human Rights Campaign Competition, where National Groups can compete with their National initiatives. - 2.2 The Competition shall include a Specification Form and Evaluation Form.
-The Competition shall score National initiatives according to information that is provided through these Forms and shall in any case consider the events organised by National Groups and Local Groups from the 1st of October until two weeks before the start of the second regular Internal Council Meeting. - 2.3 The winner of the Competition shall be announced during the second regular International Council Meeting of the term.
+2.1 To measure the impact of the Annual Human Rights Campaign effectively, it shall include the Annual Human Rights Campaign Competition, where National Groups can compete with their National initiatives.

+2.2 The Competition shall include a Specification Form and Evaluation Form.
+The Competition shall score National initiatives on any Annual Human Rights Campaign-related topic according to information that is provided through these Forms, and shall in any case consider the events organised and on-going or concluded by National Groups and Local Groups from the 1st of October until two weeks before the start of the second regular International Council Meeting.

+2.3 The winner of the Competition shall be announced during the second regular International Council Meeting of the term.